 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents who were given antianxiety drugs.
-Antianxiety medications are administered to residents suffering from anxiety and depression.
+This gauges the percentage of long-term stay residents who are administered antianxiety drugs.
+These drugs are used to treat patients experiencing anxiety and depression.

 Managing Depression Among Residents

-This metric is a measure of the percentage of long-term patients demonstrating depressive symptoms.
+This is the percentage of residents who are showing depressive symptoms.

 Appropriate Vaccine Usage